JulieAnn2330/professional-portfolio-2020/README.md

 My professional portfolio is a big part of being employer-ready.
 I have chosen to highlight four projects that I am especially proud of, with links to the GitHub repositories and the deployed prujects.
 An enhanced feature that I added is a fully funcntional email message platform, utilizing Formspree.

-I utilized several coding websites for help, including StackOverflow and w3schools.com I also watched YouTube tutorials and got assistance from fellow student Aurora Brune
+I utilized websites including Bulma, W3Schools and Formspree to complete this project.